cupen/project-engine/README.md

 # Introduction
-It's use for quickly start a project with the development tools and dependencies.
+Building infrastructure based on opensource ecosystem for you project development.

 # Usage